100% Speedtrap Sunglasses Review: Premium Sport Performance

 | Customization | Limited | Extensive (frames, lenses, icons) |

 The Oakley wins on grip performance and impact certification.
-The Speedtrap wins on continuous field of view and is generally easier to find at a lower price point in the HiPER lens configuration.
-For certified impact protection — relevant for competitive leagues and USSSA/ASA-sanctioned play — Oakley is the better choice.
+The Speedtrap wins on continuous field of view and is generally easier to find in the HiPER configuration at the lower end of the price range.
+For competitive leagues that require ANSI Z87.1-rated eyewear, Oakley is the only choice between these two.
+For club and recreational players who prioritize optics and coverage, the Speedtrap is a genuine contender.

 Who Should Buy the 100% Speedtrap

-Buy if: You want a premium wraparound shield with HiPER lens technology, you prefer a single-piece visual field, your face fits a medium-to-large frame well, and you're comfortable at $130-180 for a sport sunglass without ANSI Z87.1 certification.
+Buy if: You want premium wraparound coverage with HiPER lens technology, you prefer a single-piece visual field without a center bridge, your face fits a medium-to-large frame well, and you're comfortable at $130-180 for a sport sunglass without ANSI Z87.1 certification.

-Skip if: You need ANSI Z87.1 impact-certified eyewear for competitive league requirements, you have a smaller or narrower face where the shield proportions won't fit well, you want active Unobtainium-style grip rather than a neutral nose piece, or you want the ability to quickly swap lens tints between conditions.
+Skip if: Your league requires ANSI Z87.1 impact-certified eyewear, you have a smaller or narrower face where the shield proportions won't sit correctly, you need active Unobtainium-style grip that holds through heavy sweat, or you want the flexibility to quickly swap lens tints between day and night conditions.

 Final Verdict

 The 100% Speedtrap earns its place at the premium end of the field sports sunglass market.
-The HiPER Ruby lens is a genuine competitive advantage for outfield tracking, the frame construction is durable and comfortable, and the single-piece shield provides an unobstructed field of view that some players strongly prefer over dual-lens designs.
+HiPER Ruby is a genuine competitive advantage for outfield tracking: in testing, ball separation against green grass was among the best available at this price point.
+The frame construction is durable and comfortable for full game wear, and the single-piece shield provides an unobstructed visual field that converts outfielders quickly.

-It falls short of the Flak 2.0 XL on grip performance and lacks ANSI Z87.1 certification, which keeps it from being a universal recommendation for all competitive players.
-For club and recreational players who prioritize optics and coverage over certified impact ratings, it's an excellent choice.
+It falls short of the Flak 2.0 XL on grip performance and lacks ANSI Z87.1 certification, which keeps it from being a universal recommendation across all competitive play.
+For club and recreational players who prioritize optics and coverage over certified impact ratings, it's an excellent choice at a price that's often $20-40 below equivalent Oakley configurations.

 Pros

-- + Wide wraparound geometry covers more of the visual field than standard dual-lens frames
+- + Wide wraparound shield covers more of the visual field than standard dual-lens frames

 - + Uniblock adjustable nose piece fits most face shapes securely

-- + Lighter and less expensive than Oakley PRIZM alternatives with similar optical performance
+- + Lighter price and comparable optics to Oakley PRIZM alternatives

-- + Anti-fog coating holds well during active use
+- + Anti-fog coating holds well through six-plus innings in heat and humidity

 Cons

-- - Large shield design may look oversized on smaller faces
+- - Large shield design sits oversized on smaller or narrower faces

-- - Single-piece shield can't be swapped for different tints as easily as interchangeable-lens designs
+- - Single-piece shield can't be quickly swapped for different tints